Who is considered an agent?

 Under the Real Estate and Business Brokers Act of Ontario, only people registered with the Real Estate Council of Ontario (RECO) may act as agents in real estate trades that are not part of some other business activity.
 All, and only, people registered with RECO are realtors.

 That said, the law permits some people, in certain circumstances, to serve as agents in the context of a real estate trade.
-For example,

 - trustees may trade in real estate as a part of carrying out their duties as a trustee;